Table of Contents

 Still, we’ve put together a short checklist any organization can follow to better ensure compliance:

-- Determine whether the CPRA applies to your organization based on the established threshold (and implement CCPA compliance if you haven’t already).
+- Determine whether the CCPA applies to your organization based on the updated threshold criteria.

 - Apply your policies to employee information.